eslint/rfcs/designs/2021-break-on-parsing-errors/README.md

 ## Summary

 The suggested change is for ESLint tp support an argument that will make the CLI exit with code 2 if any fatal errors are reported.
-The option will be an opt-in boolean argument called `--fatal-parse-error`.
+The option will be an opt-in boolean argument called `--exit-on-fatal-error`.

 ## Motivation